Inside the Survivor’s Guide

 Types of Support Professionals

-• Psychiatrist- A medical doctor who can diagnose, prescribe medication, and offer various therapeutic services.
+• Psychiatrist – A medical doctor who can diagnose, prescribe medication, and offer various therapeutic services.

-• Psychologist (PsyD, PhD) – A doctorate level clinician who can diagnose and offer therapeutic services but cannot prescribe medication.
+• Psychologist (PsyD, PhD) – A doctorate-level clinician who can diagnose and offer therapeutic services but cannot prescribe medication.

-• Psychiatric Nurse Practitioners and OBGYNs do not provide therapy, but can prescribe medication.
+• Psychiatric Nurse Practitioners and OBGYNs do not provide therapy but can prescribe medication.

 • Life Coaches do not provide therapy and are not trained or licensed to work with trauma.
 They may be helpful with sleep, parenting, or career coaching.

-• Perinatal Mental Health Specialist is a therapist specifically trained to work with women around complex emotions related to pregnancy, birth, and postpartum.
+• A Perinatal Mental Health Specialist is a therapist specifically trained to work with women around complex emotions related to pregnancy, birth, and postpartum.

 How to Find a Therapist